 From raw hide to leather

-Simply put: leather is tanned hide (skin), which is treated so that its natural strength and elasticity are preserved.
-Tanning yields material that is durable while being pliable with natural ability to breathe.
-Leather has an incredible ability to become more beautiful with time.
-It’s one of the few materials in the fashion industry whose fragrance is an essential part of a quality experience.
-No wonder we like what we do.
-What we call hide is leather from smaller animals such as goats, lambs, calves, or pigs.
+Simply put, leather is tanned hide (skin), which is treated so that its natural strength and elasticity are preserved.
+Tanning yields a material that is durable, while being pliable and having a natural ability to breathe.
+Leather possesses the remarkable property of becoming more beautiful with time.
+It is one of the few materials in the fashion industry for which fragrance is an essential part of the quality experience.
+It is no wonder that we like what we do.
+What we call hide is leather from smaller animals, such as goats, lambs, calves, or pigs.
 Both words mean more or less the same thing.